-After it became operational in 1955, the B-52 remained the main long-range heavy bomber of the U.S. Air Force during the Cold War, and it continues to be an important part of the USAF bomber force today.
-Nearly 750 were built before production ended in Oct.
-26, 1962; 170 of these were B-52Ds.
+After it became operational in 1955, the B-52 remained the main long-range heavy bomber of the US Air Force during the Cold War, and it continues to be an important part of the USAF bomber force today.
+Nearly 750 were built before production ended in the fall of 1962; 170 of these were B-52Ds.

-In June 1965 B-52s entered combat in Southeast Asia.
-By August 1973, they had flown 126,615 combat sorties with 17 B-52s lost to enemy action.
+In June 1965, B-52s entered combat in Southeast Asia.
+By August 1973, they had flown 126,615 combat sorties with seventeen B-52s lost to enemy action.
 The aircraft on display saw extensive service in Southeast Asia and was severely damaged by an enemy surface-to-air missile on April 9, 1972.
 In December 1972, after being repaired, it flew four additional missions over North Vietnam.
-Transferred from the 97th Bomb Wing, Blytheville Air Force Base, Ark., this aircraft was flown to the museum in November 1978.
+Transferred from the 97th Bomb Wing at Blytheville Air Force Base, Arkansas, this aircraft was flown to the Museum in November 1978.

-Armament: Four defensive .50-cal. machine guns in tail plus up to 43,000+ lbs. of conventional or nuclear bombs
+Armament: Four .50-cal. machine guns in tail plus up to 60,000+ lbs. of conventional or nuclear bombs

 Engines: Eight Pratt & Whitney J57s of 12,100 lbs. thrust each

 Ceiling: 49,400 ft.

 Height: 48 ft.
 4 in.

 Click here to return to the Southeast Asia War Gallery.